menu

 Occupations and Workforce

-Unlike some cities, Elephant Butte isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Elephant Butte are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Elephant Butte is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Elephant Butte is a city of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Elephant Butte who work in management occupations (17.26%), sales jobs (14.95%), and law enforcement and fire fighting (10.95%).

 Also of interest is that Elephant Butte has more people living here who work in computers and math than 95% of the places in the US.